 Craigville Theological Colloquy

-The year’s colloquy will be the 34th colloquy for which many folk from various faiths and faith journeys have gathered for a time of discussion, reflection, challenge, worship, and prayer.
+The year’s colloquy will be the 35th colloquy for which many folk from various faiths and faith journeys have gathered for a time of discussion, reflection, challenge, worship, and prayer.
 We hope you find the topic and description interesting and will consider joining us.
-While begun with efforts from leaders and thinkers within the United Church of Christ, the leadership, attendees, and speakers are broadly representative of Christ’s church.
-This illustrates a result of what occurred 500 years ago with the start of the Protestant Reformations.
+The roots of the Colloquy grew from efforts of leaders and thinkers within the United Church of Christ.
+Today the leadership, attendees, and speakers are broadly representative of Christ’s Church.

-For some up-to-date comments on happenings around the colloquy, check out our Facebook page:
+For up-to-date comments on happenings around the colloquy, check out our Facebook page: